pagadesantosh/all_about_front_end/problem_solving_coding/problem_solving/JS Problem Solving.md

 2. Write three conditions, one for handling objects, arrays, (null and not object)
 3. If it is not object (ex: a: 6), then return as it is (i.e the obj passed)
 4. If it is array, map with each and every item and pass that item into the function (Which will satisfy one of the three conditions)
-5. If it is an object, use a for loop to iterate inside the object and for each property of the source object (obj), it calls the deepClone function recursively
+5. If it is an object, use a `for-in` loop to iterate inside the object and for each property of the source object (obj), it calls the deepClone function recursively

 ```js
 function deepClone(obj) {